 - Extract the JWT decode functionality into a new library:

-- Expose an extended
+@neo4j/graphql-plugins - Expose an extended

-. - Expose ability for users to specify plugins in
+AuthPluginclass that has adecodeJWTmethod on it.
+The class extends a ‘core’ abstract class calledNeo4jGraphQLAuthPluginexported directly from@neo4j/graphql. - Expose ability for users to specify plugins in

-constructor - Call a given plugin
+Neo4jGraphQLconstructor - Call a given plugin

 Neo4j GraphQL is a Typescript codebase that, at the moment, is to be used exclusively on Node.js.
 This document outlines how to enable users to use Neo4j GraphQL in other environments where Javascript can be executed.

-libraries to decode the JWT.
+Neo4j GraphQL uses Node.js crypto libraries to decode the JWT.
 If this usage of core Node.js libraries could be extracted into a 'plugin' users could use the library inside the Browser.

-If you want to specify your own custom auth then use the two classes imported from @neo4j/graphql
+If you want to specify your own custom auth then use the two classes imported from @neo4j/graphql:

 - Neo4jGraphQL - Already exists